Triangle Skip to content

 UEC:

-grade B3
+Grade B3

-IB English A1 or A2 (SL or HL):
+IB English A1 or A2 (Standard or Higher Level):

 4 points

-IB English B HL:
+IB English B (Higher Level):

 4 points

-IB English B SL:
+IB English B (Standard Level):

 5 points

-IELTS, TOEFL and PTE (Academic) test results must be less than two years old and all IELTS must be the academic version of the test.
-MUET results are valid for five years from the date of the release of results
+IELTS ,TOEFL and PTE (Academic) test results must be less than 2 years old and all IELTS must be the academic version of the test.
+MUET results are valid for five years from the date of the release of results.

-Foundation
+Foundation progression options

 The Foundation in Science is a 1+3 year programme that results in direct progression to the undergraduate degrees offered within the Faculty of Science.
 This rigorous programme provides students with a strong academic background that will result in enhanced language, mathematics, critical thinking and study skills.